Charlottesville Car Attack: Two Victims Sue James Fields And White Nationalists For $3 Million

 Police arrested 20-year-old James Alex Fields Jr. of Maumee, Ohio, after they found his damaged car.
 He is currently being held without bail.
 He has been charged with second-degree murder, malicious wounding and failure to stop in an accident that resulted in death, according to CNN.

-[Featured Image by Steve Helber/AP]
+[Featured Image by Steve Helber/AP Images]